 But if massive companies like Amazon, Target, P&G and McDonald’s (not to mention some of your favorite boutiques and competitors) dedicate entire departments to influencer marketing as part of their online boutique marketing strategy, it’s safe to say you should be doing it too.

-Want to learn how to find, vet and work with the right influencers to grow your online boutique?
+Want to learn how to work with the right influencers to grow your online boutique?
 Click here for more.

 Paid Advertising for Online Boutiques